- Positions requiring Emergency Medical Response

 Skills Certificate, Emergency Medical Technician – 7 units

-- The Emergency Medical Technician Training Course certificate meets the requirements of the California Health and Safety Code for basic EMT-1 training.*
+- Course is FIRE 112.
+The Emergency Medical Technician Training Course certificate meets the requirements of the California Health and Safety Code for basic EMT-1 training.*

 *The approving authority is the Marin County Emergency Medical Service Agency.
 Certification is valid for two years from the completion date and is recognized statewide.
 This program prepares you for the National Registry.
 Note: This is not an EMT-1 Certificate.